Charitable giving strategies for the business owner

 If you hold stock in a closely held business, you may be able to use that stock as a powerful way to support our future.

-An outright gift.
+Closely held stock* is most often used to support our work in the form of an outright gift.
 You can make a gift of closely held stock as long as the constituting documentation for the business permits additional owners and it is debt-free.
 The donation of closely held stock first requires you to value the interest in the business entity.

 Review this checklist to see if you may benefit from donating closely held stock.
 Then, consult your professional legal and tax advisors to see how to maximize the benefits of this tax-efficient strategy for making a difference.

 - You are a majority shareholder in a closely held corporation.

 - You would like to remove retained earnings from the corporation, without having them taxed again.

 - You would like to maintain a controlling position in the corporation's outstanding stock.